openvinotoolkit/openvino/docs/notebooks/223-text-prediction-with-output.rst

 .. parsed-literal::

     Person: Hi,How are you?
-    PersonaGPT: good, how are you?
+    PersonaGPT: good and you? are you a fan of sports?
     Person: What are you doing?
-    PersonaGPT: good, just watching tv. what are you up to?
+    PersonaGPT: watching the nfl and eating food
     Person: I like to dance,do you?
-    PersonaGPT: sometimes! i prefer dancing in my living room.
+    PersonaGPT: i just got done watching a nfl game
     Person: Can you recommend me some books?
-    PersonaGPT: probably, what kind of music you like?
+    PersonaGPT: do you like sports. i love soccer. do you like music?
     Person: Hi,How are you?
-    PersonaGPT: i'm good. are you into dancing?
+    PersonaGPT: good and you?
     Person: What are you doing?
-    PersonaGPT: watching television.
+    PersonaGPT: watching some nfl game and eating food. what do you like to eat?
     Person: I like to dance,do you?
-    PersonaGPT: yes i love it. do you like books?
+    PersonaGPT: i like to eat pizza. do you have any children?
     Person: Can you recommend me some books?
-    PersonaGPT: i think i can. what do you like about dancing?
+    PersonaGPT: i like to read. do you like food?
     Person: Hi,How are you?
-    PersonaGPT: i'm great. i like to listen to music while i am doing it.
+    PersonaGPT: good and you?
     Person: What are you doing?
-    PersonaGPT: watching show right now.
+    PersonaGPT: watching some nfl game and eating food.